17 September, 2020

 GraphQL – what makes it stand out?

 The Software House has adopted GraphQL, as evidenced in its Technology Radar, precisely because of the things that make it stand out.
+When to use GraphQL to the best effect?
 As put in words by Adam:

 “There are three main selling points of GraphQL that we at The Software House find important.

-The first one is a contract (GraphQL schema) between the frontend and the backend.
+The first one is a contract between the client (GraphQL schema) and the backend.
 It gives us the confidence that we are sending a proper set of data.
 We also get instant type validation – something we could do with REST but with much more coding required.
+You can learn more about GraphQL type system, client and server relationship as well as data requirements on the official GraphQL website.
+It’s a great resource for learning more not only about GraphQL, but also about modern API application development in general.

 The second one is flexibility.
 Clients can choose which set of data they want to retrieve.
-This gives us better control over response size.
+This gives us better control over response size, which makes GraphQL performance very competitive.
+There is no doubt the the issue of GraphQL vs REST performance is one of the chief reasons for GraphQL’s rising popularity.

 REST, after all?